Kyrobi/Cynagen/rules.md

 * Try to keep the server English only.
 You may use other language here and there, but keep the general conversation in English.

+* Telling new players to do /thot is no longer allowed.

 ============================================================

 **Staff have final say in things NOT listed above.
 You are to only debate your issue with the staff that issued the punishment.**